Teichlab/celltypist/README.md

 ```

 ### 1.4.
 Inspect the model of interest
-To take a look at a given model, load the model as an instance of the `Model` class as defined in Celltypist.
+To take a look at a given model, load the model as an instance of the `Model` class as defined in CellTypist.
 ```python
 #Select the model from the above list.
 If the `model` argument is not provided, will default to `Immune_All_Low.pkl`.
 model = models.Model.load(model = 'Immune_All_Low.pkl')